 When the old City Cemetery was taken over by the city and turned into (what else...) a Los Angeles Board of Education parking lot, surviving family members moved Mary, Marchesseault, and Mary's son C.W.
 Gorton to Angelus Rosedale Cemetery.

 Although Marchesseault and Sainsevain were ultimately unsuccessful in their struggle to bring reliable water service to the city of Los Angeles, their successors prevailed.
 A few months after Marchesseault's death, Sainsevain transferred the contract to Prudent Beaudry, Solomon Lazard, and Dr. John S. Griffin.
 They founded the Los Angeles City Water Company, which was fittingly located at the corner of Alameda and Marchesseault Streets.

-Good luck finding Marchesseault Street on a map today - it became Paseo de la Plaza.
-(Why, exactly, was it necessary to rename the street at Marchesseault's expense?)
+Good luck finding Marchesseault Street on a map today - it’s now Paseo de la Plaza.

 There is a memorial plaque to the forgotten Marchesseault in the sidewalk outside the Mexican Consulate and Hispanic Cultural Center.
-The details of his service to the city are, I'm sorry to say, not listed correctly on the plaque.
+The details of his service to the city are, I'm sorry to say, not listed entirely accurately on the plaque.

 Some historians credit Marchesseault's leadership with turning the Pueblo into the City of Los Angeles, citing his many accomplishments and capability in rebuilding the ruined pueblo.
 Today, he is completely unappreciated by the city that once loved him so.